Iceland

 Without prejudice to more general statutory provisions, local authorities shall be able to determine their own internal administrative structures in order to adapt them to local needs and ensure effective management.

-Article 6, para.
-1 of the Charter provides that local authorities shall be able to determine their own internal administrative structure.
-155. With regard to internal organization, Icelandic municipalities enjoy a fair degree of autonomy.
-According to Article 9 of Law 138/2011, within the limits of State legislation, municipal councils are allowed to pass special ordinances on the governance and administration of their municipalities and the procedures applying to the matters handled by the municipality.
-Provisions must also be made in the ordinance on meeting procedure for the municipal council and its committees.
-Important aspects of the municipal organisation (such as the committees, councils, boards, including an executive board to be established, the appointment and the qualities of the chief executive officer etc.) are left in the hands of the municipal council: a circumstance that explains the variety of models of administrative organization existing among the Icelandic municipalities.
+According to Article 9 LAA, municipal councils shall prepare a special ordinance on the governance and administration of the municipality and on procedures in the matters handled by the municipality.
+This must also provide for the rules of order of the municipal authorities and its committees.
+Provisions must also be included in the ordinance on meeting procedures for the municipal council and its committees.
+Important aspects of the municipal organization, such as the committees, councils, boards (including an executive board to be established), and the appointment and qualifications of the chief executive officer, are left to the discretion of the municipal council.
+This circumstance explains the variety of models of administrative organization that exist among Icelandic municipalities.

 Article 6.2